 But will any of these candidates even make it through the nomination process, given that Senate Republicans have not budged on their vow of obstruction?

 Senate Democrats confronted this Republican opposition on Wednesday, trading barbs over the Republicans’ impasse on the court’s vacancy as the Senate Judiciary Committee held its first meeting since Scalia’s death.
-“The Senate’s consideration of the next Supreme Court nominee should not be a question of politics or electoral math,” Sen. Patrick Leahy of Vermont, the panel’s ranking Democrat, said during the hearing.
-“It should be about the solemn oath we all took as senators to uphold the constitution.”
+“The Senate’s consideration of the next Supreme Court nominee should not be a question of politics or electoral math,” Sen. Patrick Leahy (D-Vermont), the panel’s ranking Democrat, said during the hearing.
+“It should be about the solemn oath we all took as senators to uphold the Constitution.”

-“There is a reason that [Republican Majority Leader] Sen. [Mitch] McConnell and his allies have gone to such extreme measures to obstruct any nominee by the president, and that’s because they know that this 1% Supreme Court has been a defender of the powerful and the Big Money interests, and Senator McConnell is doing everything in his power to keep it that way,” Lioz said, citing the US Constitution’s clear mandate that the Senate must consider the president’s nominees. “[McConnell] is using every procedural trick in the book to stop up what should be a regular, orderly process in which every president has been given the due consideration of his nominee.”
+“There is a reason that [Republican Majority Leader] Sen. [Mitch] McConnell and his allies have gone to such extreme measures to obstruct any nominee by the president, and that’s because they know that this 1 percent Supreme Court has been a defender of the powerful and the big money interests, and Senator McConnell is doing everything in his power to keep it that way,” Lioz said, citing the U.S. Constitution’s clear mandate that the Senate must consider the president’s nominees. “[McConnell] is using every procedural trick in the book to stop up what should be a regular, orderly process in which every president has been given the due consideration of his nominee.”

-From Lioz’s perspective, the US Constitution already establishes that the public can limit money in politics “for a variety of reasons.”
+From Lioz’s perspective, the U.S. Constitution already establishes that the public can limit money in politics “for a variety of reasons.”
 He notes that for more than 40 years, the Supreme Court has only narrowly addressed the issue, passing campaign finance rules exclusively to protect against corruption or the appearance of corruption.
-Under the Roberts court, he says, the issue has been narrowed further so that rules must only address fighting bribery.
+Under Justice John Robert’s court, he says, the issue has been narrowed further so that rules must only address fighting bribery.